Dimitri-Enjelvin/DeezerApp/README.md

     - [x] : Each artist's page contain a biography we display thanks to the LastFM API
 - [x] : You can follow artists, like tracks and find them later in your library
 - [x] : You can play a track preview and listen to your favorite song
-- [x] : You can choice between a 'dark' or 'light' theme for the app
+- [x] : You can choose between a 'dark' and a 'light' theme for the app